nadrojisk/PythonIDS/project2.md

 ### 3. NMAP XMAS Scan <sup>[2]</sup>

 This scan exploits a behavior built into RFC 793 to differentiate between open and closed ports.
-"If the [desintation] port state is *CLOSED* ... an incoming segment nont containing a *RST* causes a *RST* to be sent in response" and.
+"If the [destination] port state is *CLOSED* ... an incoming segment not containing a *RST* causes a *RST* to be sent in response" and.
 Therefore no response will mean that the port is either *open* or *filtered*.
 The XMAS Scan sets the **FIN**, **PSH**, and **URG** flags.

 ### 4. Ettercap <sup>[2]</sup>